amorychambers/ci-ms2-interactivity/docs/gamedesign.md

 If player reaches tenth turn:
 Display success message
 (Optional: Display further data about the final game in the sequence using Steam API app news feature)

+Testing notes:
+Account for incorrect ID
+Account for private profile
+Account for fewer than four Steam games